Terrell Egbri: Career

 Born in Lambeth, Egbri joined the youth team of Southend United in 2015 from Carrib FC, before receiving a developmental contract with the club in the summer of 2019.

 He joined Harlow Town on loan in July 2019.

 He made his debut for Southend on 1 October 2019, in a 2–0 defeat at home to Brighton & Hove Albion under-21s.
 He made his League One debut on 11 February 2020 in a 4–0 defeat away at Peterborough United, and scored the first goal of his senior career on 7 March 2020 in a 3–1 victory against Bristol Rovers.

 On 22 January 2022, Egbri joined Southern League side, Farnborough on loan for the remainder of the 2021–22 campaign.

 Egbri was released by Southend at the end of the 2021–22 season before joining Bishop's Stortford in July 2022.
+His spell Hertfordshire did not last long, returning to Harlow Town in September where he had previously spent on loan.
+On 7 December 2022, the club were forced to pull out of the Southern League Division One Central due to problems with their artificial pitch.
+This subsequently saw all league fixtures and points wiped and first-team players contracts' terminated to relieve operating costs.
+Upon his departure, Egbri joined Isthmian League North Division side, Maldon & Tiptree later that month.

+In January 2024, Egbri joined Lithuanian Second Division club Babrungas, making the move into full-time football.
+Within two weeks of his departure however, he had returned to Maldon & Tiptree.

+In July 2024, he joined Czech National Football League club MFK Vyškov following a successful trial.
+In December 2024, he returned to England for a third spell with Harlow Town.

+In May 2025, Egbri returned to Maldon & Tiptree.